 I was always fascinated by the process of bread making.
 I remember I couldn’t take my eyes away from my mother or grandmother’s hands, when they were stretching, flattening and punching the dough.
 I admired them when they rolled and braided it effortlessly into beautiful challahs and rolls.
 They rarely let me help but they always gave me a small piece of dough so I would leave them alone.

 My grandmother used to tear twelve small pieces of the dough, mumble something, then combine all the pieces into a mini roll, which was forbidden to be eaten – truma, a small sacrifice to God.
 Later in life I learned that the mumblings were prayers for her family’s health, bliss, and abundance.

-Making bread is a humiliating and meditating process.
-It’s something everyone should make at least once.
-The smell and taste of homemade bread is addictive.
+Making bread is humbling and meditative.
+It’s something everyone should make at least once in their lives.
+The aroma and taste of homemade bread is addictive.
 There’s nothing like a slice of bread that just came out of the oven with butter or olive oil.

-Shabbat dinner at my mother’s home without homemade chala or buns is what’s-the-point-of-having-a-shabbat-dinner.
-In order to fully enjoy the countless Moroccan cooked salads – the famous Matbucha, spicy carrot salad, beet salad,Babaganoush, and eggplant salad with fire roasted green peppers and scallion – you have to have lechem bait home-bread.
+Shabbat dinner at my mother’s home can’t happen without Lechem Ba’it, home-bread.
+You really need it with the all the Moroccan cooked salads – the famous Matbucha, spicy carrot salad, beet salad,Babaganoush, and eggplant salad with fire roasted green peppers and scallion.